Learn how to increase your productivity and get more out of your events in this guide to event marketing automation best practices in 2020.

 Providing personalized experiences to thousands of prospective and existing customers is hard to do.
 That’s where marketing automation comes in.

-Marketing automation platforms, often abbreviated as MAPs, provide marketers with the ability to create personalized and adaptive experiences for prospective and existing customers at a scale and level of effectiveness that would otherwise be impossible to achieve.
+Marketing automation platforms, often abbreviated as MAPs, provide marketers with the ability to create personalized and adaptive experiences for prospective and existing customers at scale.

-If you’re a marketer at a medium to large organization, chances are this is old-news for you.
-You’re probably already using a platform like Hubspot, Marketo, Salesforce Marketing Cloud, or Eloqua.
+If you’re an event marketer at a medium to large organization, chances are this is old-news for you.
+You’re probably already using a platform like Hubspot, Marketo, Salesforce Marketing Cloud, or Eloqua for event personalization.

 In either case, marketing automation isn’t just for demand generation marketers who sit around thinking about increasing white paper downloads, or driving demo requests.